-The Department of Commerce's National Oceanic and Atmospheric Administration (NOAA), with the aid of the National Aeronautics and Space Administration (NASA), plans to procure the next generation of geostationary operational environmental satellites, called the Geostationary Operational Environmental Satellites-R series (GOES-R).
-This series is considered critical to the United States' ability to maintain the continuity of data required for weather forecasting through the year 2028.
+The National Oceanic and Atmospheric Administration (NOAA), with the aid of the National Aeronautics and Space Administration (NASA), plans to procure the next generation of geostationary operational environmental satellites, called the Geostationary Operational Environmental Satellites-R series (GOES-R).
+This new series is considered critical to the United States' ability to maintain the continuity of data required for weather forecasting through the vear 2028.

-GAO was asked to (1) assess the status and plans for GOES-R, and (2) evaluate whether NOAA is adequately mitigating key technical and programmatic risks.
-To do so, GAO analyzed contractor and program data and interviewed officials from NOAA and NASA.
+GAO was asked to summarize its report being released today on the GOES-R series.
+This report (1) assesses the status and revised plans for the GOES-R procurement and (2) evaluates whether NOAA is adequately mitigating key technical and programmatic risks facing the program.
+To conduct this review, GAO analyzed contractor and program data and interviewed officials from NOAA and NASA.